The Cost of Strabismus Surgery or Correction

 Often referred to as crossed eyes, strabismus prevents the eyes from aligning correctly.
 The condition is characterized by having eyes that appear to look at things in different directions.

-Six eye muscles help your eyes move up, down, side to side, and at angles.
+Six eye muscles help each eye move up, down, side to side, and at angles.
 In some people, not all muscles work together, which may cause strabismus.

-In addition to changing the way eyes should be aligned, this causes changes in the way the brain receives visual information.
+In addition to changing the way eyes should be aligned, this may cause changes in the way the brain receives visual information.
 This can affect depth perception and the ability to use binocular vision.
-It can even lead to vision loss.
+It may also lead to vision loss.

 - Had head injuries or other accidents or eye damage.